PowerLedger/powr/docs/src/cluster/stake-delegation-and-rewards.md

 ## Staking Rewards

 The specific mechanics and rules of the validator rewards regime is outlined here.
 Rewards are earned by delegating stake to a validator that is voting correctly.
-Voting incorrectly exposes that validator's stakes to [slashing](../proposals/slashing.md).

 ### Basics